pkmnjourney/3D/assign3/README.md

 - **Texture maps** and their use in OpenGL
 - **Camera manipulations** --the use of transformations to create realistic first-person movement

-This assignment should be challenging, at least as much as the first assignment and likely more.
-However, it should also be a lot of fun!
-Please start early.

 ## Installing Dependencies
 This assignment requires OpenGL and OpenCV libraries for C++.
 All the dependencies were installed in the first assignment.
 If you have not installed them, please refer to the README file of the first assignment.